Sentencing in England and Wales: Community orders, referral orders and Youth Rehabilitation Orders

+Youth Rehabilitation Orders can be given to under 18s and are broadly equivalent to community orders.
+They were introduced by the Criminal Justice and Immigration Act 2008, replace a variety of previous youth sentencing orders including action plan orders, supervision orders, curfew orders, exclusion orders and attendance centre orders.

+The other community sentencing option for under 18s is a referral order.

 Fines

 The maximum amount that can be fined varies with the age of the young offender.
 Those between 10 and 13 years can only be fined a maximum of £250.
 Those aged between 14–17 the maximum is £1,000.
-Those aged 18 and over are subject to the normal limit of a magistrates' court: £5,000.
+Those aged 18 and over are subject to the normal limits on fines.

 Reparation orders

 Repartition orders can be imposed on offenders under the age of 18.
-However, this order cannot be made in combination with a custodial sentence, Community Service order or an Action Plan Order.
 An order will require the offender to make reparation, as specified in the order, to a person or person who were victims of the offence, or were otherwise affected by it, or to the community at large.
 The order is for a maximum of 24 hours and the reparation order must be completed under supervision within three months of its imposition.
 An order for direct reparation to a victim can only be made with that person's consent.